spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

    * Workloads with more than 1 replica only.
    * No restart.

-   >**Note**: if you have Kubernetes 1.33 or above and VPA 1.0.0 or above, Ocean automatically applies the recommendations without having to restart pods.
+   >**Note**: if you have Kubernetes 1.33 or above and VPA 1.0.0 or above, Ocean can (in most cases) automatically apply the recommendations without having to restart pods.
+For details about limitations for this feature, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/).

 8. Click the **Set the resources percentage change** down arrow to apply the recommendation, and set the CPU and Memory percentage thresholds.
 This is the minimum percentage change from the current request for applying a recommendation.
 If the right-sizing recommendation exceeds the percentage threshold for either resource (CPU or Memory), it will be applied to both resources, and the resulting status will be **fully optimized**.
 We do this because the original purpose of the threshold is to prevent unnecessary pod deletion.
 However, if we need to delete a pod and relaunch a new one for one resource, we do the same for the other.
 9. Click the **Set recommendation ranges for resources** down arrow and enter the upper and lower boundary values for CPU (millicpu) and Memory (MiB) requests to apply a recommendation.
 By default, the minimum values are 10 millicpu for CPU and 32 MiB for memory; no lower values will be accepted.